ethereum-internet-access/docker/README.md

 $ curl -sSL https://get.docker.com | sh

+### Manage Docker as a non-root user

+If you do not want to preface the docker command with sudo.

+$ sudo groupadd docker
+$ sudo usermod -aG docker pi

+You can also run the following command to activate the changes to groups.

+$ newgrp docker

 ### Create a Raspbian Docker base-image

 We need to install debootstrap – a tool for installing a Debian-based Linux distribution into a specified directory on an existing and running operating system.